pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 ### Future extensions and existing issues

-12. For Graph domain, the undefined fill value can be specified as a tensor with zero dimension(s) that satisfies all the relations listed above except point 5.
+12. For the Graph domain, the undefined fill value can be specified as a tensor with zero dimension(s) that satisfies all the relations listed above except point 5.
 Invalidation of the point 5 will provide a consistent way to differentiate between defined and